 Do Not Lend or Borrow Personal Hygiene Items

-It’s common amongst many campers for gear and food to be shared, but this time around everyone should bring their own sleeping bags, toothbrushes, foods, and drinks.
+It’s common among many campers for gear and food to be shared, but this time around everyone should bring their own sleeping bags, toothbrushes, food, and drinks.
 If some of your friends forgot to bring, for instance, their water, you can always give them a bottle, but don’t use it yourself afterward.

 A good way to counter such events, it’s best to double up on essential items; bring more chocolate snacks, at least one water bottle, an extra brush, and if you have space, a pillow.
 These items shouldn’t take too much of your storage space, and they shouldn’t cost more than a couple of dollars, but they can make a big difference.

 The pandemic didn’t only affect humans; it affected animals as well.
 Due to the fact that so many locations weren’t visited for a long time, many animals have migrated and have inhabited spots that were deemed safe.